Curricula in early childhood care and education: Curricula for pre-school

 Curricula for pre-school children have long been a hotbed for debate.
 Much of this revolves around content and pedagogy; the extent to which academic content should be included in the curriculum and whether formal instruction or child-initiated exploration, supported by adults, is more effective.
 Proponents of an academic curriculum are likely to favour a focus on basic skills, especially literacy and numeracy, and structured pre-determined activities for achieving related goals.
 Internationally, there is strong opposition to this type of ECCE curriculum and defence of a broad-based curriculum that supports a child’s overall development including health and physical development, emotional and spiritual well-being, social competence, intellectual development and communication skills.
 The type of document that emerges from this perspective is likely to be more open, offering a framework which teachers and parents can use to develop curricula specific to their contexts.
+For example, in Iceland, Hjallastefnan is an early childhood curriculum that organises children in small single-gender groups and uses a gender-compensatory pedagogy to promote equality and broaden children’s social and individual skills.